socphoenix/pico-midicizer/README.md

 should go.
 ![23-04-03 12-52-02 1397](https://user-images.githubusercontent.com/18272432/230617040-b1ade34b-af58-471c-bc56-97debba4ecc0.jpg)
-Using glue, glue down the wire with a longer stripped end to the board where marked, then run it up to the mcp23017 pins. starting with board four if starting with the lowest manual, look at the top of the chip and go eight pins to the left of the end of the chip. then work rightwards to the end of the chip, and then work right to left doing the same for the 8 pins on the bottom.
-Continue in this pattern working toards the pi pico.
+Using glue, glue down the wire with a longer stripped end to the board where marked, then run it up to the mcp23017 pins. starting with board four if starting with the lowest manual, look at the top of the chip and go eight pins to the left of the end of the chip (start at the top key of the manual).
+Then work rightwards to the end of the chip, and then work right to left doing the same for the 8 pins on the bottom.
+Continue in this pattern working towards the pi pico.
 ![23-04-03 13-18-52 1393](https://user-images.githubusercontent.com/18272432/230617370-325678fb-7811-4272-9427-0b3c63895a67.jpg)

 Once completed take one of the springs and tie some stripped wire to the end, then use some heat shrink tube to secure it down.
 Connect this wire to ground